TIRTHMP/Portfolio/README.md

 - **Lines of Code:** ~1500+

 ---
+-->

-> Made with ❤️ by Nikhil Pise | Data Science Sophomore | ML Enthusiast
+> Made with ❤️ by Tirth Patel | Computer Science Sophomore | AI/ML Enthusiast